3 key takeaways

 Use Teal to write your standout STAR method resume

-A star resume is exactly what it sounds like: a resume that stands out from other candidates.
-And the STAR method is a surefire way to make that happen.
+A STAR resume is exactly what it sounds like: a resume that stands out from other candidates.
+And the STAR approach is a surefire way to make that happen.

 This framework keeps you focused on the details that matter most—the situation, task, action, and result—so you can demonstrate your impact, impress hiring managers, and get one step closer to your dream job.

-Ready to apply the STAR method and write a resume that lands interviews?
+Ready to apply the STAR framework and write a resume that lands interviews?
 Get started with Teal’s AI Resume Builder for free.

 Frequently Asked Questions